lynnluong04/To-Do-List/README.md

     - npx sequelize-cli db:migrate in the backend folder
     - npx sequelize-cli db:seed:all

-6. Go into your react app directory and install dependencies and run the app In the frontend folder, npm install the following packages as dependencies: js-cookie react-redux react-router-dom@^5
+6. Go into your react app directory and install dependencies and run the app.
+In the frontend folder, npm install the following packages as dependencies: js-cookie react-redux react-router-dom@^5